-Tesaro made the drug, and GlaxoSmithKline acquired the company later.
-In the US and Europe, Jemperli was first approved in 2021 for treating a specific type of endometrial cancer.
-In New York, a small group of people with rectal cancer were use in trials.
+The dostarlimab-gxly injection is used to treat a certain type of endometrial cancer in adults who have had other chemotherapy medications but whose tumor has progressed or returned after treatment.
+Adults with solid tumors that have spread to other parts of their bodies who have failed to respond to chemotherapy and have no other satisfactory treatment options can also be treated with the dostarlimab-gxly injection.
 They have seen their cancer ‘vanish’ following treatment with Dostarlimab: New Drug that Cures Cancer, an immunotherapy drug from GlaxoSmithKline.
 It is being toute as a ‘miracle therapy’ for treating the disease.
 During a phase 2 clinical trial at Memorial Sloan Kettering Cancer Center in New York.
 Almost 12 patients with rectal cancer received the drug and went into remission.
 The nine doses of the drug, required over six months, cost $99,000 (roughly Rs 77 lakh).

 What is Dostarlimab: New Drug that Cure Cancer